IlNonoP09/x-terminal/README.md

 # commands
 N.B.: All command support the help command, example, if i write x.h i see a small guie about the command

-help = see a guide
+Help = see a guide

-"x.[]"               this is a command ffor the oparation on the terminal (for example clear the screen)
+"x.[]"               This is a command ffor the oparation on the terminal (for example clear the screen)

-"system []"          this is for execute operazione on system (shutdown or reboot)
+"system []"          This is for execute operazione on system (shutdown or reboot)

-"get []"               for see informazion about the computer, for example the pubblic IP adress or the local IP
+"get []"               For see informazion about the computer, for example the pubblic IP adress or the local IP

-"antivirus-scanner"    an integrated antiirus scaner function power by Microsoft defender
+"antivirus-scanner"    An integrated antiirus scaner function power by Microsoft defender

-"call"                 this is command for call online IA assistant, for example Bing chat (microsoft) or ChatGPT(Google)
+"call"                 This is command for call online IA assistant, for example Bing chat (microsoft) or ChatGPT(Google)

+"server"  This command is for remote connection to file server (for now only FTP)

+"cd" This is for change the directory